umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/settings-objects.md

 When displaying your settings in the backoffice UI, it is necessary to provide localizable labels.
 This is controlled by Umbraco's [UI Localization](https://docs.umbraco.com/umbraco-cms/extending/language-files/ui-localization) feature.

-The format of these localization keys is dependent on the context.
-Please review the docs for a given feature for details on the localization keys required.
+The format of the localization keys depends on the context.
+Refer to the specific feature's article for required localization keys.